dilyn-corner/KISS-kde/README.md

 default for KDE.
 I'm unsure to what extent they plan to leave `xorg` available, As it stands, few parts *require* `xorg`.
 Indeed, you can build almost every package in this repository without any `xorg` libraries at all!
-Unfortunately, EGL is required.
-EGL is provided by `mesa`, and will only be built if the x11 platform is built.
+Unfortunately, GLX is required.
+GLX is provided by `mesa`, and will only be built if the x11 platform is built.
 This brings in the largest number of dependencies.
 Next to this, `plasma-desktop` requires `xorg-server`, and there are a few `xorg` libraries required by a couple of packages.